MetaphorData/connectors/metaphor/mongodb/README.md

 auth_mechanism: <auth_mechanism> # The authentication mechanism.
 Allowed values are "GSSAPI", "MONGODB-CR", "MONGODB-OIDC", "MONGODB-X509", "MONGODB-AWS", "PLAIN", "SCRAM-SHA-1", "SCRAM-SHA-256", "DEFAULT".
 Default is "DEFAULT".
 tls: <boolean> # Whether to set TLS when connecting to MongoDB.
 Default is False.

 infer_schema_sample_size: <int> # Number of documents to sample in a collection in order to infer the schema.
 Set this to `null` to disable sampling and use all documents in the collections.
+To disable schema inference altogether, set this to 0.
 Default is 1000.
 excluded_databases: # Databases to ignore.
 By default the databases "admin", "config", "local", "system" are excluded.
   - db1
   - db2